marketlandscape/marketlandscape.github.io/about/index.md

 ## Framework

 The primary framework developed within Market Landscape is the Market Navigation Index.
-It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical structure rather than to absolute price levels.
-The index functions as a navigation and orientation tool for understanding cycle phases and regime transitions.
+It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical and cyclical structure rather than to absolute price levels.
+At a higher level, Market Landscape functions as a strategic market navigation framework, providing cycle-level orientation and making regime and risk–reward asymmetries explicit without producing tactical signals or execution guidance.

 ## Scope and limitations